elevationsoftware/ecuss/README.md

 ## Environment Configuration

-Besides the regular dependencies, the Elevated CUSS Angular Service, required serveral critical set of data, in order to configurate the CUSS platform correctly.
+In addition to regular dependencies, the Elevated CUSS Angular Service requires several critical sets of data to configure the platform correctly.

-In order to provide these data to the service, you need to define a CUSS_CONFIG within your environment file.
+Define a CUSS_CONFIG within your environment file.

 Example: